zivce/static_portf/content/about/lifetimeline.md

 ---
+layout: lifetimeline
 title: Life Timeline
-type: about
-layout: lifetimeline
 lifeEvents:
-  - Still hustling bro...
+  - Coding @enjoyingwork
-  - Parties at dorm...
+  - Finished with exams at faculty
   - Worked with one of the Fortune 500 company
   - Got internship for the summer
   - Worked through third year